joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-01-the-javascript-bridge.md

 In a similar fashion to above, we need to expose a JavaScript hook.
 WebKit provides a convenient interface to receive JavaScript messages in a single delegate callback.

 Let’s get started by creating our message handler.
-This class needs to confirm to the `WKScriptMessageHandler` protocol and implement a single method.
+This class needs to conform to the `WKScriptMessageHandler` protocol and implement a single method.

 ```swift
 class ScriptMessageHandler: NSObject, WKScriptMessageHandler {